-- 59. The Project is sited in Hayward Township in Freeborn County, Minnesota. - 60.
-Hayward Solar has 100 percent land control for the Project, which is approximately 1,971.8 acres of private land under either a lease option agreement or a purchase option agreement (the "Project Area").
-79 The final Project design is expected to occupy approximately 1,272.7 acres (the "Preliminary Development Area") within the overall 1,971.8-acre Project Area.
+64. Hayward Solar has 100 percent land control for the Project, which is approximately 1,971.8 acres of private land under either a lease option agreement or a purchase option agreement (the Project Area).86 The final Project design is expected to occupy approximately 1,272.7 acres (the Preliminary Development Area) within the overall 1,971.8-acre Project Area.
 Hayward Solar estimates that approximately 1,272.7 acres of the 1,971.8 acres is necessary to accommodate the final design and engineering of the proposed up to 150 MW AC Project (i.e., the Preliminary Development Area).
-The Preliminary Development Area is generally defined as the area containing all Project facilities located within the Project security fencing (e.g., arrays, inverters, collection lines, etc.) and includes the access roads extending beyond the Project facility fenced
+The Preliminary Development Area is generally defined as the area containing all Project facilities located within the Project security fencing (e.g., arrays, inverters, collection lines, etc.) and includes the access roads extending beyond the Project facility fenced area.
+It also includes the Project Substation, O&M building and the area on which the new SMMPA Switchyard will be constructed by SMMPA.87